Overdrive (Katy Rose song): Critical reception

 Aaron Latham of AllMusic criticized the song, stating that "it is unfortunate that the production style [of the album] is so hooked into the angry teen girl sound of the moment that it makes an interesting song like the single 'Overdrive' sound banal".
 Sal Cinquemani of Slant Magazine described the song as "catchy," stating that it is "a trite condemnation of Californication".

 Music video

 The music video was directed by Sophie Muller in California.

 Use in media

 The song was used in the films Thirteen and Mean Girls.
-Also used in the TV series Laguna Beach: The Real Orange County, One Tree Hill and Joan of Arcadia.
+It was also used in the TV series Laguna Beach: The Real Orange County, One Tree Hill and Joan of Arcadia.